Last Modified: 27 January 2023

 - As we believe necessary and appropriate: (a) under applicable law; (b) to comply with legal processes; (c) to respond to requests from public and government authorities including public and government authorities outside your country of residence; (d) to enforce our terms and conditions; (e) to protect our operations; (f) to protect our rights, privacy, safety or property; and (g) to allow us to pursue available remedies or limit the damages that we may sustain.

-If you do not want your Personal Data to be Processed by Epsilon for the purpose of future postal mailings from Members you can request to be supressed from the Abacus Alliance.
-Please note that you may still receive postal marketing from Members for a few weeks after the date on which your suppression request was actioned.
+If you do not want your Personal Data to be Processed by Epsilon for the purpose of future postal mailings from Members, and no longer used for the purpose of direct marketing via connected TVs you can request to opt-out at any time.
+Please note that you may still receive postal marketing from Members for a few weeks after the date on which your request was actioned.
 This is because Members prepare their postal marketing campaigns weeks in advance and source contact lists from the Abacus Alliance early in the process.

 We have implemented appropriate technical and organisational security measures to protect the Personal Data in our care, both during transmission and at rest.
 This includes physical and technical security measures to protect Personal Data from accidental or unlawful destruction, loss, or alteration, and from unauthorised disclosure or access.

 In order to operate the Abacus Alliance and provide our Services, we may transfer Personal Data to countries outside the EU/EEA or the UK.
-More specifically Abacus Alliance servers are located in Ireland, and our Processors and sub-Processors operate from the United States and India.
+More specifically Abacus Alliance servers are located in the United States, and our Processors and sub-Processors operate from the United States and India.

 We have taken appropriate and suitable safeguards to ensure that Personal Data will remain protected when transferred outside the EU/EEA or the UK.
-This includes implementing Standard Contractual Clauses for transfers of Personal Data adopted by the European Commission and/or the UK.
+This includes implementing Standard Contractual Clauses for transfers of Personal Data adopted by the European Commission and/or the UK as applicable.

 We are an active member of the Data & Marketing Association (DMA) who sets standards for our industry.
 The DMA is representing over 1 000 members drawn from the UK's data and marketing landscape.
 We comply with the DMA Code which is a code of practice to which all DMA members and their business partners must adhere.